 This form facilitates communication from health care providers to other professionals who work with the child and family as part of formulating a coordinated and consistent plan of care for children with behavioral concerns.
 Reviewd and reaffirmed 7/2018.

 These forms explain the process and documentation needed to enroll a child with special needs.
 The Process to Support Enrollment of a Child with a Special Need form is an algorithm or map that describes the steps to follow to obtain and use a care plan.
 The Care Plan is a form to gather key information to provide care for children with special health needs.The majority of early learning practitioners enroll children with special health needs.
 The form collects the essential information.
 It includes how to care for a child's daily needs and to handle an emergency.
 Early learning practitioners should arrange for parents and health professionals to complete the form when the child is first considered for enrollment and anytime a new medical condition develops.
 Download all three forms in the links below.
-Reviewed and updated 9/2015
+Reviewed reaffirmed 5/2019

 This form enables a Child Care Health Consultant to easily and consistently document the services provided to early education and child care programs.
 There is a standard form, fillable form and a document with tips for using the forms.
 7/2018

-This is a 2012 version of a form originally published in Model Child Care Health Policies.
+This form is published in Model Child Care Health Policies.
 Use the form to document injuries and unusual incidents in group care programs for children.
 Periodic review of the information recorded on the form will help identify targets for preventive measures.
-1/10/12
+Reviewed and updated 5/2019.